GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 ---

-## 📖 The big picture: What we're doing
+## 📖 The big picture: what we're doing

 Before jumping into commands, let's understand the process: